Don't Ignore Dry Eyes

 It can cause inflammation, blurred vision, and even blindness in extreme cases.

 Risk rises with age

-If you have dry eye symptoms and are on medications, talk to your doctor to see if changes can be made.
+If you have dry eye symptoms and are on medicines, talk to your healthcare provider

-Some autoimmune disorders, such as rheumatoid arthritis, can cause dry eye.
+Some autoimmune disorders, like rheumatoid arthritis, can cause dry eye.

 The first line of defense against dry eye is to limit or avoid things that cause symptoms.